-In the following section, we will be looking at a few statistics on substance use disorder in general, as well as specifically prescription drug detox statistics.
-The main point of this section is to let you know you are not alone and encourage you to seek a medical prescription drug detox.
+In the following section, we will be looking at a few statistics on substance use disorders in general as well as specifically prescription drug detox statistics.
+The main point of this section is to let you know you are not alone and encourage you to seek medical detox.

-Finally, of those who needed treatment, the percentage of unmet need over all of New Jersey’s counties was roughly 40%.
+Finally, of those who needed treatment, the percentage of unmet needs across all of New Jersey’s counties was roughly 40%.
 We at the Discovery Institute want you to know that we have the most professional services available, but you need to be the ones to reach out and connect with us.
 We do not want you to not have your needs met.
 Below, we will begin to discuss the specific effects of an untreated prescription drug addiction.
-If you or a loved one are struggling, please consider reaching out.
+If you or a loved one is struggling, please consider reaching out.
 It is never too late.

 The Effects of Untreated Prescription Drug Addiction